-Based on the community survey, in support of all five MMFLA uses, and direction from the city commission, staff will draft new regulations to permit, process, and enforce all five MMFLA uses in the city.
+Based on the community survey showing support of all five MMFLA uses and direction from the Planning Commission & City Commission, the new regulation establishes permits, processes and enforcement all five MMFLA uses in the city.

-Required Permits and Licenses - To operate any of the five MMFLA uses in the City of Battle Creek, the following permits will be required:
+Required Permits and Licenses (Generally)- To operate any of the five MMFLA uses in the City of Battle Creek, the following will be required:

-Following are brief summaries of the proposed draft zoning regulations for the five MMFLA uses.
-If approved by the City Commission, all five uses would be allowed in the City of Battle Creek and must meet the following city limitations.
+The following are brief locational restrictions of the zoning regulations for the five MMFLA uses.
+All five uses are allowed in the City of Battle Creek and must meet the following City limitations.